Is Your Open Role Just Another Job? How to Make Candidates Love Your Culture

 Your candidate pool loves your job posting – or else they wouldn’t have applied.
 But what about the company itself?
 Are they passionate about your values?
 Do they think it’s a great environment for them?

-In a survey of medical sales representatives conducted by MedReps, 72 percent of respondents said they were happy at work, yet 47 percent said they might leave their employers for new jobs this year.
+In a survey of medical sales representatives conducted by MedReps, 72 percent of respondents said they were happy at work, yet 47 percent said they might leave their employers for new job opportunities this year.
 Why?
 While they love their jobs and the work itself, they’re in search of company cultures they feel passionate about and environments they love.

 The job itself is only part of the hiring puzzle.
 Showcasing your company culture is critical if you hope to find passionate employees and keep them for the long term.
 If you feel your hiring process is only focused on the positions you’re trying to fill, it’s time to make a change.